 Communication and messaging

-For those who find themselves participating in a ton of group chats, GroupMe makes it easier to keep track of them all.
+Chat apps are legion, and group chats are even more so.
+If you’re anything like us, you probably have group chats here and there, and swapping between apps and masses of notification groups is common.
+Wouldn’t it be simpler to collect all your group chats together in a single app?
+GroupMe makes it easier to keep track of them all.
 Add people simply with just their phone number, and they can begin chatting without even needing to download the app.
 You can name your groups, set avatars, and also save your photos and videos within group chats to refer back to later.
 There’s even a desktop version, so you can keep on chatting without getting your phone out of your pocket.

 WhatsApp, which is a great choice for anyone who doesn’t have unlimited texting and spends a lot of time connected to Wi-Fi, lets you send and receive messages, pictures, audio notes, and video messages.
 It’s one of the most feature-packed chat apps out there, and absolutely worth downloading if you’re a regular chatter.
 Despite it being a worldwide sensation, most Americans don’t use it, which is odd, since it’s a phenomenal app.
 Do yourself a favor and give it a try.